memfuse/memfuse/docs/optimization/buffer/flush.md

 ## Overview

-This document provides a comprehensive analysis of the buffer flush mechanism optimization in MemFuse, comparing the original synchronous implementation with the new asynchronous FlushManager-based approach.
+This document provides a comprehensive analysis of the buffer flush mechanism optimization in MemFuse, covering the evolution from the original synchronous implementation to the current **refactored architecture** with proper abstraction layers and the FlushManager-based approach.

+**Document Status**: ✅ **Updated for Refactored Architecture** (December 2024)
+- Reflects the new WriteBuffer abstraction layer
+- Updated to show FlushManager integration within WriteBuffer
+- Covers the complete architectural evolution

 ## Problem Statement